AMWA-TV/is-11/docs/Overview.md

 ### Inputs

-Each Input has `properties` resource, which has metadata about this Input, and `edid` resource, which keeps effective EDID presented to an upstream counterpart of this Input.
+Each Input has `properties` resource, which has metadata about this Input, and `edid` resource, which may hold EDIDs associated with this Input.

+#### EDID

+There is `base` resource which holds Base EDID which is used by Input as basis for creating Effective EDID. `effective` resource holds Effective EDID presented to an upstream counterpart of this Input.

 ### Outputs

-Each Output has a `properties` resource, which has metadata about this Output, and an `edid` resource, which holds the EDID presented to this Output by its downstream counterpart.
+Each Output has a `properties` resource, which has metadata about this Output, and an `edid` resource, which may hold the EDID presented to this Output by its downstream counterpart.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-04]: https://specs.amwa.tv/is-04 "IS-04 NMOS Discovery & Registration"